Assurity Life Accidental Death Insurance

 Can I buy this policy entirely online?

-Is this the same as AD&D?
+Is accidental death insurance the same as AD&D?

 Is Assurity a financially strong company?